blackpuppy/docs/en/development/routing.rst

         '/blog/:id-:slug', // E.g. /blog/3-CakePHP_Rocks
         array('controller' => 'blog', 'action' => 'view'),
         array(
-            // order matters since this will simply map ":id" to $articleId in your action 'pass' => array('id', 'slug'),
+            // order matters since this will simply map ":id" to
+            // $articleId in your action
+            'pass' => array('id', 'slug'),
             'id' => '[0-9]+'
         )
     );

-And now, thanks to the reverse routing capabilities, you can pass in the url array like below and Cake will know how to form the URL as defined in the routes::
+And now, thanks to the reverse routing capabilities, you can pass in the url array like below and CakePHP will know how to form the URL as defined in the routes::

     // view.ctp